maxubrq/Versiqii/README.md

 ---

-> *Made with ☕ & Rust by the Versiqii team – shift safely, ship faster.*
+> *Made with ☕, Rust & a splash of version‑control magic by the Versiqii team — shift safely, ship faster.*